How to Make a Home Feel Cohesive Without Matching Everything

 Proportion Creates Cohesion Automatically

-This is why how to make a home feel cohesive often comes down to scale.
+This is why learning how to make a home feel cohesive often comes down to scale.
+The goal isn’t perfect matching it’s harmony.
+When furniture proportions feel intentional, the entire room naturally feels calmer and more unified.

 Material Consistency Is More Important Than Color